 Your body just did a miraculous thing!
 Your abdominal muscles-- your transversus abdominus, obliques and rectus abdominus (6-pack muscles)-- were stretched around your baby for 40-ish weeks and need some time to return to normal length again.
 66-100% of women have a diastasis rectus (widening of the abdominal muscles) in their 3rd trimester (Chiarelli) and this, too, takes time to heal.
 Your pelvic floor, whether you had a vaginal delivery or not, had your baby + uterus weight pressing down on it weakening it.
-If you had a vaginal delivery, those muscles and tissues stretched incredibly to birth your baby.
-If you had a cesarean, your skin, muscles and fascia were cut and need some help sliding and gliding and then getting your muscles back ‘on line.’
+If you had a vaginal delivery, those muscles and tissues stretched 2-4 times their length to birth your baby.
+If you had a cesarean, your skin, muscles and fascia were cut and need some help restoring their mobility and then getting your muscles back ‘on line.’

 Once you have hit the 12 week mark, check yourself for a diastasis (video below).
 There should be less than 2 finger widths along the length of the midline of your belly.
 If it is wider, reach out to a women’s health physical therapist to get guidance on how to close it.

 If you are 12+ weeks postpartum AND you can walk for 30 minutes without pain or leaking AND you can do the return to running functional testing (below) with good strength and control, THEN you are ready for a return to running program.

 You are not “good to go” at 6 weeks postpartum

 8.5-10.3% of women still report pelvic girdle area pain 2 years after baby , which helps us recognize that some pregnancy related issues do not just go away on their own